16lemoing/dot/README.md

 _* results obtained using N=8192 initial tracks, other speed / performance trade-offs are possible by using different values for N._

-_** in this case, TAPIR and BootsTAPIR are faster than Cotracker and Cotracker2 since they operate directly at 256x256 resolution while the latter resize videos to a higher resolution._
+_** in this case, TAPIR and BootsTAPIR are faster than CoTracker and CoTracker2 since they operate directly at 256x256 resolution while the latter resize videos to a higher resolution._

 ## Training